Istanbul Food Guide

 Plate of beans, meat and rice being served to table of foodie guests, taksim evening food tour

-A stone’s throw from the Taksim Square, you should get ready to eat one of the best beans and rice dishes in Turkey.
-This is one of the restaurants we visit on our Taksim Evening Food tour.
+A stone’s throw from Taksim Square, this is one of the best beans-and-rice plates in Turkey.
+It is also one of the restaurants we visit on our Taksim Evening Food tour.

-Anyone who hates beans will change their mind with the classy approach.
-Perhaps it’s because their recipe has been passed down from generation to generation, or perhaps it’s because the owner is such a wonderful host that he’ll take each guest’s joy as a serious endeavor.
+Anyone who hates beans tends to change their mind here.
+The recipe has been passed down from generation to generation, and the owner takes each guest’s enjoyment seriously.

 Address: Kuloğlu, Ayhan Işık Sk.
 16/A, 34435 Beyoğlu